Ray1371/karutag.github.io/README.md

 TODO List:
 -Add hotkeys for cycling through pages, search filter/tagging boxes, etc.
--Adding an indicator of the most recent tagging message box that has been interacted with -Planning to either add portals for the tagging boxes, or to have ways to scroll directly to the filtering/tag naming/tagging sections of the page.
--Wish to make site more user friendly
+-Adding an indicator of the most recent tagging message box that has been interacted with -Wish to make site more user friendly
--Planning to add a button to massively add all bulk cards (P>1000, WL<10 by default) to the selected list for convenient burning.